MicrosoftDocs/azure-dev-docs/articles/java/identity/includes/enable-java-servlet-webapp-authorization-group-entra-id.md

 1. Select **Groups assigned to the application**.

-   Choosing additional options - such as **Security Groups** or **All groups (includes distribution lists but not groups assigned to the application)** - negates the benefits your app derives from choosing to use this option.
+   Choosing other options - such as **Security Groups** or **All groups (includes distribution lists but not groups assigned to the application)** - negates the benefits your app derives from choosing to use this option.

 1. Under the **ID** section, select **Group ID**.
-This results in Microsoft Entra ID sending the [object ID](/graph/api/resources/group) of the groups the user is assigned to in the groups claim of the [ID token](/entra/identity-platform/id-tokens).
+This selection results in Microsoft Entra ID sending the [object ID](/graph/api/resources/group) of the groups the user is assigned to in the groups claim of the [ID token](/entra/identity-platform/id-tokens).

 1. If you're exposing a web API using the **Expose an API** option, then you can also choose the **Group ID** option under the **Access** section.
 This option results in Microsoft Entra ID sending the [object ID](/graph/api/resources/group) of the groups the user is assigned to in the groups claim of the [access token](/entra/identity-platform/access-tokens).